airayzing/Help-Docs-v2/ekochatconnect-resource-center/frequently-asked-questions-faqs/onboarding-faqs.md

 * Check your spam folder in your Inbox.
 * You can also regenerate a new link after 30 seconds by clicking on the `Resend` button on the verification page.

-If the issue persists, you can contact at production@ekochat.co.za for further assistance.
+If the issue persists, you can contact at production@ekochatconnect.co.za for further assistance.

 </details>